-The assessment included multiple opportunities for feedback and improvement in the process for the final product OR formative assessments are aligned to standards, allow students to practice in the same assessment format, and gain feedback for improvement before the summative assessment.
-There was timely and consistent completion of practice work and formative assessments.
-A one-time performance on an assessment does not reflect the student's level of proficiency leading up to the assessment.
-Summative assessment score is below 85%.
-Not eligible for reassessment Eligible for reassessment if all three statements above are true.
+- The assessment included multiple opportunities for feedback and improvement in the process for the final product OR practice assessments are aligned to standards, allow students to practice in the same assessment format, and gain feedback for improvement before the evidence of learning assessment. - There was timely and consistent completion of practice work and formative assessments. - A one-time performance on an assessment does not reflect the student's level of proficiency leading up to the assessment. - Evidence assessment score is below 85%.

+Not eligible for reassessment

+Eligible for reassessment if all three statements above are true.